-11.3d Pre-Licensure Programs: Related Policies for Background Screening
+11.3d Pre-Licensure Programs Requirement: Related Policies for Background Screening

 - 1. This screen helps determine whether a student may be placed in clinical settings.
 Failure to undergo the background check will result in denial into the program.
 If the background check indicates criminal behavior, the student may be dismissed from the program. - 2.
 Felonies and misdemeanors constitute criminal offenses and include but are not limited to homicide, abuse of at-risk populations, possession of child pornography, possession of illegal substances with intent to sell, voluntary manslaughter, felonious assault, kidnapping, rape, sexual battery and assault, arson, robbery, and burglary.
 Clinical sites may decline to accept students with positive criminal background checks, which will negatively impact the student's ability to successfully complete the academic program.
 Should a clinical agency refuse to place a student based upon the outcome of the background screening, the program has no responsibility for arranging alternate clinical placements. - 3.
 Students need to be aware that arrests, charges, or convictions of criminal offenses may limit employment possibilities in specific careers and occupations [such as the nursing profession] and may limit their ability to obtain federal, state, and other financial aid.
 Please be aware of this and investigate if this is applicable to you.
-For

-- more information regarding the nursing profession please contact the Missouri Board of Nursing. - 4.
+For more information regarding the nursing profession please contact the Missouri Board of Nursing. - 4.
 Background checks will have no time limit and may include, but not be limited to, criminal history. - 5.
 Medical disabilities including psychiatric disorders or treatment shall not be the subject of a criminal background check. - 6.
 During the program, students are accountable to report any changes in their background record to the Director of CSON.
 Failure to do so can result in withdrawal from the program.
-The Director of CSON, the Sr Vice President of Academic Administration (SVPAA), or the Clinical Agency can request additional background screening for any student at any time.
+The Director of CSON, the Vice President of Academic Administration (VPAA), or the Clinical Agency can request additional background screening for any student at any time.

-11.4 Pre-Licensure Programs: Uniform Policy and Dress Code

-The uniform identifies one as a HLGU Nursing Student.
-In the event that a student is withdrawn or leaves the program, the uniform, and identification badge must be returned to the Craigmiles School of Nursing.
-The uniform is an important part of the student's professional appearance and is expected to be neat, clean, and wrinkle-free.
-In the event a student should gain/lose weight and his/her uniform becomes ill fitting, the student must procure appropriate sized uniforms.
+11.4 Pre-Licensure Programs Requirement: Uniform Policy and Dress Code professional appearance and is expected to be neat, clean, and wrinkle-free.
+In the event a student should gain/lose weight and his/her uniform becomes ill fitting, the student must procure appropriately sized uniforms.
 Any uniform violation will result in removal from the clinical site.
 This is counted as an absence and must be made up.
-The student is responsible to reschedule and pay for makeup clinical time.
+The student is responsible for rescheduling and paying for makeup clinical time.